 All pre-major courses must be completed before declaring a major.
-Students must declare a major to take GERO 360, and GERO 370.
-Students must change to the major code prior to my.SDSU at my.sdsu.edu registration or the computer will not permit access to any upper division gerontology course.
+Students must declare a major to take the upper division GERO courses.
+Students must change to the major code prior to my.SDSU at my.sdsu. edu registration or the computer will not permit access to any upper division gerontology course.
 To declare a gerontology major, students must also:

-- Have a minimum overall SDSU campus GPA of 2.0 and be in good academic standing (cannot be on probation or disqualified) at the University. - Have passed the Upper Division Writing Requirement
+- Must have completed all the GERO prerequisites. - Have a minimum overall SDSU campus GPA of 2.0 and be in good academic standing (cannot be on probation or disqualified) at the University. - Have passed the Upper Division Writing Requirement.